Agent Skills: Hermeneia Protocol

 Note (AI-detected path): If triggered via T = ai_strong, E is already identified by AI — Phase 1a confirmation verifies the AI's identification; user may still select Option 2 to redirect to a different expression.

-Phase 1b: Gap Type Selection
+Phase 1b: Gap Detection and Confirmation

 Options: